Bank of Credit and Commerce International: British inquiry and litigation

 The British government set up an independent inquiry, chaired by Lord Justice Bingham, in 1992.
 Its House of Commons Paper, Inquiry into the Supervision of the Bank of Credit and Commerce International, was published in October of that year.
 Following the report, BCCI liquidators Deloitte Touche filed suit against the Bank of England for £850m, claiming that the Bank was guilty of misfeasance in public office.
 The suit lasted 12 years.
 It ended in November 2005, when Deloitte withdrew its claims after England's High Court ruled that it was "no longer in the best interests of creditors" for the litigation to continue.
 Deloitte eventually paid the Bank of England £73 million for its legal costs.
 According to news reports at the time, it was the most expensive case in British legal history.

 Litigation elsewhere

-Although major litigation has ended in the case, suits and legal actions relating to the bank were still being brought in 2013, over 20 years after the bank's failure.
+Although major litigation has ended in the case, suits and legal actions relating to the bank were still being brought in 2013, more than 20 years after the bank's failure.